Even if it’s not snowing outside, the icy roads of winter present a challenge for drivers.

 - Making sure you have Halfords Breakdown Cover.

-- Clearing any ice or demisting your windscreens, mirrors and windows using the Halfords 5pc Winter Kit.
+- Clearing any ice or demisting your windscreens, mirrors and windows using the Halfords 5-Piece Winter Kit.

-When you actually start driving, always leave plenty of space between you and the car in front, as icy roads will reduce the tyre grip and drastically increase braking distances.
+When you actually start driving, always leave plenty of space between you and the car in front, as icy roads will reduce the grip of your tyres and drastically increase braking distances.

 If you do still skid, don’t jerk the wheel as you can easily lose control.
 Instead, gently steer to correct your vehicle’s line.